totallynotcory/CS763-Project/code/README.md

 cd code/server
 npm install
+npm install bcrypt
+npm install jsonwebtoken
+npm install dotenv

 # Then make sure you have a terminal split screen and in the server folder type:

 npm run dev

 # and in the client folder type:

 npm install react-icons
 npm run start

 # Using docker to run all 3 services (mongodb, api, client)

 Make sure to start the docker engine by starting up Docker Desktop.
 Note make sure to log in.

 docker login -u your_username -p your_password --This will log you in using bash

 # Make sure you're in the code folder

 # This will stop all containers from running

 docker stop $(docker ps -aq)

 # This removes all containers (deletes them)

 docker rm $(docker ps -aq)

 # The will remove all images

 docker rmi $(docker images -q)

 # The commands below will build and run the server and client docker file for the development environment